ReyFScode/DSO-notes/Ansible Notes.md

 ##### **Task files**
-I'm not sure what the official name of this is so I just call them task files,  task files are also a way we can promote reusability within ansible, by defining tasks (the same way we do for roles) in separate .yaml files. unlike roles we don't need to structure them in a folder hierarchy and name them main.yml.
+I'm not sure what the official name of this is so I just call them task files,  task files are also a way we can promote reusability within ansible, by defining tasks/task sets (the same way we do for roles) in separate .yaml files. unlike roles we don't need to structure them in a folder hierarchy and name them main.yml.
 ```
 # file called sampletask.yml
 - name: task in playbook